-The greatest risk to the successful delivery of the Commission's statutory functions relates to the ability of the Commission to consult with NI Ministers given the current political impasse.
-The Commission has taken mitigation action to manage this risk to an acceptable level through the introduction of control measures, including establishing a regular cycle of briefings from the Department of Justice's Tackling Paramilitaries Programme Team, senior NICS departmental officials and meetings with the Head of the NI Civil Service, local councils and political parties.
+The greatest risk to the successful delivery of the Commission's statutory functions relates to the ability of the Commission to consult with Northern Ireland Ministers given the continuing political impasse.
+The Commission has taken action to manage this risk to an acceptable level through the introduction of control measures, including establishing a regular cycle of briefings from the Tackling Paramilitaries Programme Team, and meetings with senior Northern Ireland Civil Service Departmental officials, the Head of the Northern Ireland Civil Service, local Councils and political parties.

 The Commission maintains a corporate risk register in line with Government guidance.
-Risks are identified, assessed in terms of likelihood and impact, and then ranked in terms of priority.
+Risks are identified, assessed in terms of likelihood and impact, and ranked in terms of priority.
 The corporate risk register is reviewed by the joint Secretaries on a regular basis and by the Commissioners on a quarterly basis.
-It is also reviewed regularly by the NIO Audit and Risk Committee.
+It is also reviewed regularly by the Northern Ireland Office's Audit and Risk Committee.